soumende1/AdvancedLaneFinding/README.md

 - Warp the detected lane boundaries back onto the original image.
 - Output visual display of the lane boundaries and numerical estimation of lane curvature and vehicle position

+### Compute the camera calibration matrix

+The code for this step is contained in the first two code cells of the Jupyter notebook project.ipynb.

+The OpenCV functions findChessboardCorners and calibrateCamera are used for image calibration.
+A number of images of a chessboard, taken from different angles with the same camera, comprise the input.
+Arrays of object points, corresponding to the location (essentially indices) of internal corners of a chessboard, and image points, the pixel locations of the internal chessboard corners determined by findChessboardCorners, are fed to calibrateCamera which returns camera calibration and distortion coefficients.
+These can then be used by the OpenCV undistort function to undo the effects of distortion on any image produced by the same camera.
+Generally, these coefficients will not change for a given camera (and lens).
+The below image depicts the corners drawn onto twenty chessboard images using the OpenCV function drawChessboardCorners: